EEG analysis: ANN methods

 The implementation of Artificial Neural Networks (ANN) is presented for classification of electroencephalogram (EEG) signals.
 In most cases, EEG data involves a preprocess of wavelet transform before putting into the neural networks.
 RNN (recurrent neural networks) was once considerably applied in studies of ANN implementations in EEG analysis.
 Until the boom of deep learning and CNN (Convolutional Neural Networks), CNN method becomes a new favorite in recent studies of EEG analysis employing deep learning.
 With cropped training for the deep CNN to reach competitive accuracies on the dataset, deep CNN has presented a superior decoding performance.
 Moreover, the big EEG data, as the input of ANN, calls for the need for safe storage and high computational resources for real-time processing.
 To address these challenges, a cloud-based deep learning has been proposed and presented for real-time analysis of big EEG data.

 Applications

-EEG, a non-invasive procedure, is used to record brain activity in cognitive studies, different clinical applications and brain-computer interfaces (BCI).
+Electroencephalography (EEG) serves as a versatile, non-invasive technology bridging medical diagnostics with specialized, consumer-driven applications.
+In neurology, it is vital for diagnosing chronic conditions like epilepsy and ADHD, alongside monitoring acute states such as coma.
+Beyond clinical settings, EEG is instrumental in neuroscience research for assessing cognitive states, Brain-Computer Interfaces (BCI) to allow direct device control, neurotherapy for enhancing cognitive function, biometrics for unique user identification, and neuromarketing to analyze consumer behavioral responses.
 EEG recording is both an easily portable method for different clinical uses and open to applications in various fields as it directly measures collective neural activity.

 In terms of cost, EEG recording is considered less expensive than other non-invasive brain signal recording technologies such as functional magnetic resonance imaging (fMRI), magnetoencephalography (MEG), and near-infrared spectroscopy (NIRS).